jacobw56/discogs-demo/README.md

 ## Installing git

-These instrustions are for ubuntu or debian, consult the instructions for you operating system accordingly.
+These instructions are for ubuntu or debian, consult the instructions for you operating system accordingly.

 First, always update `apt`